Skip to content

 What is the planning process?

-• Phase 1: Issues and Opportunities (2023): During this phase, we will ask people about how they travel in the area and study how the area and transportation network might change in the future.
-We will also look at how people are currently using the transportation network and see what’s working and what isn’t.
-This will help us understand where we can make improvements.
+• Phase 1: Issues and Opportunities (2023): During this phase, we asked people about how they travel in the area and studied how the area and transportation network might change in the future.
+We also looked at how people were using the network to see what was working and what wasn’t.
+This helped us understand where we can make improvements.

-• Phase 2: Priority Actions (2024): During this phase, we’ll develop a range of recommended actions that will help to improve how we move throughout this sub-region.
-This will include actions relating to the transit network, cycling and walking, as well as driving and goods movement.
-Towards the end of 2024 we’ll ask for feedback on these actions and how to prioritize them.
+• Phase 2: Priority Actions (2024/25): During the first part of this phase, we developed a range of draft actions that would improve how people move throughout the Burrard Peninsula.
+These actions relate to the bus network, cycling, and walking, as well as goods movement.
+Now, we’re asking for public feedback on these actions and how to prioritize them.

 How is this plan different than transportation plans and priorities at the municipal level?

-It depends on what needs to be done.
-TransLink is responsible for some of the important actions or priorities mentioned in the plan, for example developing a new bus route or increasing frequency on a busy route to meet growing demand.
+It depends on the nature of each recommended action.
+TransLink is responsible for some of the important actions and priorities mentioned in the plan, such as developing a new bus route or increasing frequency on a busy route to meet growing demand.

-For other recommended actions, like building new or upgrading existing routes for walking and biking, it's the job of the local municipality or other agencies, like the Ministry of Transportation and Infrastructure, to make those things a reality.
-TransLink supports these projects through our Municipal Cost Share Program, which contributes 50-100% of eligible capital costs for infrastructure upgrades that improve mobility options for drivers, cyclists, and pedestrians.
+For other recommended actions, like building new or upgrading existing walking and cycling routes, it’s the job of the local municipality or other agencies, like the Ministry of Transportation and Transit, to make those things a reality.
+TransLink supports these projects through our Local Government Funding Programs which allocates funding to municipalities for active travel projects including bus priority, walking, and cycling infrastructure.

 TransLink Listens